doivglser/mindevenviro-fanciful/README.md

 * mindevenviro projects
 ![bild033](https://github.com/doivglser/M1ND3V3NV1R0/blob/master/addjus_three.jpg)

 * A Picture, shuted with "take shot" from the "Menu", opened with "mc" in the "Terminator" window and edited in few seconds with "ImageMagic".
-"ImageMagic" is an awesome vintage joy, fast and simple.
+"ImageMagic" is an awesome vintage toy, fast and simple.
 ![bild044](https://github.com/doivglser/M1ND3V3NV1R0/blob/master/addjus_four.jpg)

 * The same Picture as bevor, edited in few seconds with "ImageMagic", and put some things in minutes with gimp.